codatio/codat-docs/blog/240320-deprecation-ruleId.md

 ---
-title: "2024-07-10: Deprecation of ruleId in rules webhooks"
+title: "2024-07-10: Deprecation of RuleId in rules webhooks"
-date: "2024-03-19"
+date: "2024-03-20"
 tags: ["Deprecation"]
 authors: dcoplowe
 ---

-On **July 10, 2024**, we will deprecate the `ruleId` property in all our existing rule payloads following the release of our [new webhooks service](/updates/240306-new-webhook-service-released).
+On **July 10, 2024**, we will deprecate the `RuleId` property in all our existing webhook payloads following the release of our [new webhooks service](/updates/240306-new-webhook-service-released).

 <!--truncate-->

-The `ruleId` property will be deprecated in the following webhook rule schemas:
+The `RuleId` property will be deprecated in the following webhook rule schemas:

 - [Company data connection status changed](https://docs.codat.io/using-the-api/webhooks/legacy/core-rules-types#company-data-connection-status-changed)
 - [New company synchronized](https://docs.codat.io/using-the-api/webhooks/legacy/core-rules-types#new-company-synchronized)